tdbianco/starter-hugo-academic/content/event/2021-08-09-running-a-mixed-model-in-spss-with-the-mixed-command/index.en.md

 As an example, Mary used the `sleepstudy` dataset, the same used in the [Essential Demo of a Multilevel/Mixed Model](https://tdbianco.netlify.app/post/essential-demo-of-a-multilevel-mixed-model) in R.

-To switch on auto-generated subtitles, use the 5th icon from the right bottom corner of the player! {{< youtube TCT6cVF7Ueg >}}
+To switch on auto-generated subtitles, use the 5th icon from the right bottom corner of the player!

 For Mary's slides and further information see: